Purchasing a Computer

 Software Licensed by SCSE

-SCSE maintains the license for some specialized software including ArcGIS and JMP Genomics (SAS).
+SCSE maintains the license for some specialized software including ArcGIS, MATLAB, and JMP Genomics (SAS).
 Instructions for downloading and installing is found here.

 Student Collegiate Fees